milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 App, browser and device information
 Providing and improving Meta Products
 Why and how we process your information:
-Providing and improving our Meta Products: The provision of the Meta Products includes collecting, storing, and, where relevant, sharing, profiling, reviewing and curating, and in some instances not only automated processing but also manual (human) reviewing, to:
+The provision of the Meta Products includes collecting, storing, and, where relevant, sharing, profiling, reviewing and curating, and in some instances not only automated processing but also manual (human) reviewing, to:
-Create and maintain your account and profile,
+Create and maintain your account and profile
-Connect your Meta Products account, including your public profile information, to an integrated partner to sign in or share your information, Facilitate the sharing of content and status,
+Connect your Meta Products account, including your public profile information, to an integrated partner to sign in or share your information
+Facilitate the sharing of content and status
-Provide and curate features,
+Provide and curate features
-Provide messaging services, the ability to make voice and video calls and connect with others, Provide advertising products,
+Provide messaging services, the ability to make voice and video calls and connect with others Provide advertising products
-Understand and enable creation of content like text, audio, images and videos, including through AI at Meta, Undertake analytics,
+Provide our features that are part of AI at Meta that do things like create and understand content (like text, audio, images and videos) and perform actions
+Undertake analytics
-Facilitate your purchases and payments on Meta Pay or other Meta checkout experiences, and See if our Products are working correctly, such as troubleshooting, and fixing it when it’s not working.
-We also use information to develop, research and test improvements to Meta Products.
+Facilitate your purchases and payments on Meta Pay or other Meta checkout experiences See if our Products are working correctly, such as troubleshooting, and fixing it when it’s not working We also use information to develop, research and test improvements to Meta Products.
 We use information we have to:
-Develop and improve products and features,
+Develop and improve products and features
-Build and test out new products and features to see if they work, Get feedback on our ideas for products or features, and Conduct surveys and other research about what you like about our Products and brands and on what we can do better for Meta Products and brands.
+Build and test out new products and features to see if they work Get feedback on our ideas for products or features Conduct surveys and other research about what you like about our Products and brands and on what we can do better for Meta Products and brands
 Information categories we use (see 'What Information do we collect?' for more detail on each information category).
 The actual information we use depends on your factual circumstances, but could include any of the following:
 Your activity and information you provide:
 Content you create, like posts, comments or audio